 exechange tracks executive movements and provides the advisory and financial communities with in-depth news, analysis and data that can’t be found anywhere else.

-exechange publishes research news on capital market-relevant executive changes.
+exechange publishes weekly reports ($) on capital market-relevant executive changes.

 With special focus on facts, figures and form.